TWUOnline/LDRS627/_pages/unit-2.md

 &nbsp;
 <h5>Learning Outcomes
 When you have completed this unit you should be able to:</h5>
-Define Critical transformational learning and it's elements in your own words.
+Define Critical transformational learning and its elements in your own words.

 Describe two or three methods used to empower people for quality improvement.